Msharma3/Go-Lang-Learning/goMongo/NOTES.md

 In this case I would suggest using `Go-mongo`.

-I will return to the subject of mongoDB and Go once I mastered more of the basics of go.
+I will return to the subject of mongoDB and Go once I mastered more of the basics of go, and after I have created some csv files using the standard go library.